fredrikekre/Literate.jl/docs/src/fileformat.md

     `#src` and `#hide` are quite similar.
 The only difference is that `#src` lines are filtered out *before* execution (if `execute=true`) and `#hide` lines are filtered out *after* execution.

-!!! compat "Literate 2.6"
-    The `#hide` token requires at least Literate version 2.6.

-!!! compat "Literate 2.3"
-    Filter tokens at the *end of the line* requires at least Literate version 2.3.

 !!! tip
     The tokens can also be negated, for example a line starting with `#!nb` would